skulpt/skulpt/lists.rst

     print([1,2,["hello","goodbye"]]*2)

+It is important to see that these operators create new lists from the elements of the operand lists.
+If you concatenate a list with 2 items and a list with 4 items, you will get a new list with 6 items (not a list with two sublists).
+Similarly, repetition of a list of 2 items 4 times will give a list with 8 items.

 List Slices
 -----------

-The slice operations we saw with strings also work on lists.
+The slice operation we saw with strings also work on lists.
+Remember that the first index is the starting point for the slice and the second number is one index past the end of the slice (up to but not including that element).

 .. activecode:: chp09_6